CloudCoinVersion3/Cloudbank/README.md

 # CloudBank

 CloudBank is a PHP-based web application that provides a simple interface for managing CloudCoin wallets.
 It allows users to check their balance, deposit, withdraw, and send CloudCoins.
+This is a true digital bank and holds digital cash.
+It requires a bank account and it uses the person's phone number as the account number.
+This bank uses the QSockets API to handle coins including the authentication, making change, and healing (if necessary).

 ## Features